webplatform/docs/webgl/index.md

 ---
-title: ebgl
+title: WebGL
+notes:
+  - 'Fix broken links in Examples / Best Practices'
+readiness: 'Almost Ready'
+summary: 'WebGL is a standard that allows you to create real 3D content and render it in a web browser.
+WebGL is the web binding to the OpenGL ES 2.0 graphics API, and therefore allows us to run real 3D across any system with a browser that supports it and the graphics capabilities to handle such visually rich content.
+WebGL is maintained by the Khronos Group for 3D graphics on the Web.
+In web technology terms, WebGL is the 3D drawing context of the HTML5 &lt;canvas&gt; element and can be used through the HTML5 Canvas element with a Javascript API.'
 tags:
   - WebGL
   - Concept
   - Pages
   - API
-readiness: 'Almost Ready'
-notes:
-  - 'Fix broken links in Examples / Best Practices'
-summary: 'WebGL is a standard that allows you to create real 3D content and render it in a web browser.
-WebGL is the web binding to the OpenGL ES 2.0 graphics API, and therefore allows us to run real 3D across any system with a browser that supports it and the graphics capabilities to handle such visually rich content.
-WebGL is maintained by the Khronos Group for 3D graphics on the Web.
-In web technology terms, WebGL is the 3D drawing context of the HTML5 <canvas> element and can be used through the HTML5 Canvas element with a Javascript API.'
-uri: webgl
 todo_broken_links:
   note: 'During import MediaWiki could not find the following links, please fix and adjust this list.'
   links:
     - 'webgl/examples/Drawing Images using WebGL'
     - 'webgl/examples/Working with the Convolution Matrix'
     - 'webgl/examples/Working with the Extended ColorTransform Matrix'
+uri: webgl

 ---
-# WebGL

-## Summary
+## <span>Summary</span>

 WebGL is a standard that allows you to create real 3D content and render it in a web browser.
 WebGL is the web binding to the OpenGL ES 2.0 graphics API, and therefore allows us to run real 3D across any system with a browser that supports it and the graphics capabilities to handle such visually rich content.
 WebGL is maintained by the Khronos Group for 3D graphics on the Web.
-In web technology terms, WebGL is the 3D drawing context of the HTML5 \<canvas\> element and can be used through the HTML5 Canvas element with a Javascript API.
+In web technology terms, WebGL is the 3D drawing context of the HTML5 &lt;canvas&gt; element and can be used through the HTML5 Canvas element with a Javascript API.

-# webgl
+# <span>webgl</span>

-## WebGL educational material
+## <span>WebGL educational material</span>

 You can start studying WebGL with the [WebGL tutorials](/webgl/tutorials).